 (x)trees: Dynamically generating forest of trees created by SMS and Tweets from the audience

-(x)trees is projected in real time on to buildings and large spaces, exploring our relationship to communication technology and to create a participatory experience to raise awareness and unite around a common topic. i.e. protecting our natural resources, climate change, immigration etc.
+(x)trees is projected in real time on to buildings and large spaces, exploring our relationship to nature and technology and to create a participatory experience to raise awareness to ecological topics such as deforestation and climate change.

-By integrating data mining from social networks, people participate in the creation of the branches to form a virtual interactive forest of dynamically generating trees.
+By integrating data mining from SMS and social networks, people participate in the creation of the branches to form a virtual interactive forest of dynamically generating trees.
 The audience sends a tweet or text message and sees their message appear on the wall with a branch.
-The key word is chosen in relation to the theme.
+The key word can be changed for each event.

 (x)trees: Guadalajara 2018